springernature/vpat/nature-content-discovery.md

 <br><br>
 Third party advertising scripts may inject content that includes links with no accessible text, or poorly-named accessible text.
 <br><br>
-The "manage cookies" privacy centre (3rd party content) displays some links with a title attribute instead of accessible text; the title attribute may not be made available by all Assistive Technologies.
+The "manage cookies" privacy centre (third party content) displays some links with a title attribute instead of accessible text; the title attribute may not be made available by all Assistive Technologies.
 </td>
 </tr>
 <tr>